catinacanoe/xioxide/README.md

 # configuration

-  default config is located at `$XDG_CONFIG_HOME/xioxide/default.conf`
+  By default config is located at `$XDG_CONFIG_HOME/xioxide/default.conf`

 ## files and folders style

-   config should be formatted like this:
+   Config should be formatted like this:
    ```
    r ~/repos/
        n nix-dots/